danielkamweru/phase1-project/README.md

 📜 License
 This project is licensed by *Daniel Kamweru.
-©️ Copyright
+ Copyright

-© 2025 Student Feedback Poll – All Rights Reserved
+©️ 2025 Student Feedback Poll – All Rights Reserved